 We support everyone involved where we can, providing opportunities to gain experience in new areas, training, free access to the festival, food and drink and job references.
 Find out how to volunteer here.

 We use derelict, undiscovered and temporary sites for our events, which means some areas may not be fully accessible.
-But by working with organisations such as Euan’s Guide, with every venue we transform, we do all we can to ensure a full experience and safe access to as much of the festival as possible for patrons with disabilities.
+But by working with accessibility advisors for every venue we transform, we do all we can to ensure safe access to as much of the festival as possible for anyone with disabilities.

 Support/guide dogs are of course welcome at all times and in all areas.

 We want as many people as possible to have access to the festival.
-Every year it is free to explore during the day, whilst the evening and late night programmes are ticketed – with every penny we make goes back into making the festival possible.
+Every year we strive to offer a free option for people to explore our venue and get a flavour of our programme, with tickets on sale for the full evening experience.
+Every penny we make going back into making the festival possible.

 All shows, performances and access to everything across the festival is included in the ticket price.

-We’re also exploring options and funding to provide reduced or free tickets for individuals and communities who may otherwise struggle to participate.
+We also seek funding to provide reduced or free tickets for individuals and communities who may otherwise struggle to participate.
 Get in touch if you’d like more info about this.

 Our open call allows for some of the best new and emerging talent to become involved and develop their practice and provides a platform for new projects and ideas.
 The projects are chosen on the merit of their proposals alone.
 The selected work is exhibited and performed alongside our invited programme, which was created as another way for Hidden Door to support artistic producers.